solana-labs/solana/docs/src/developing/on-chain-programs/deploying.md

 While it would be uncommon for developers to need to close program data accounts since they can be rewritten during upgrades, one potential scenario is that since program data accounts can't be _resized_.
 You may wish to deploy your program at a new address to accommodate larger executables.

-The ability to reclaim program data account rent deposits also makes testing and experimentation on the `mainnet-beta` cluster a lot less costly since you could reclaim everything except the transaction fees and a small amount of rent for the program account.
+The ability to reclaim program data account rent-exempt minimum balances also makes testing and experimentation on the `mainnet-beta` cluster a lot less costly since you could reclaim everything except the transaction fees and a small amount of rent-exempt minimum balance of the program account.
 Lastly, this could help developers recover most of their funds if they mistakenly deploy a program at an unintended address or on the wrong cluster.

 To view the programs which are owned by your wallet address, you can run: